Ubud, Bali Guide: Best Things to Do

 - There is a good amount of plastic waste.
 Do your best to try and reduce your footprint.

-- The sidewalks in Ubud can be missing huge chunks, so you can literally fall in the sidewalk.
+- The sidewalks in Ubud can be missing huge chunks, so you can literally fall into the sidewalk.
 I wish I had a picture to show you!
-Just google Ubud sidewalks, you will see what I mean.
+Just google Ubud sidewalks, and you will see what I mean.